dafalcon/fixture_validation/README.md

 # FixtureValidation

-Adds a test to validate all your Rails fixtures.
+Adds a test that validates all your Rails fixtures.

 As your Rails models grow and change over time, your fixtures may become outdated without anyone noticing.
 In my code I've found